Jabrahamjohn/alx-backend/README.md

 - How to paginate a dataset with simple page and page_size parameters
 - How to paginate a dataset with hypermedia metadata
 - How to paginate in a deletion-resilient manner

+The files in [0x00-pagination](./0x00-pagination/) achieve the above the objectives